2019–20 Macedonian Football Cup

 The 2019–20 Macedonian Football Cup was the 28th season of North Macedonia's football knockout competition.
 Akademija Pandev were the defending champions, having won their first title in the previous year.

 On 4 June 2020, the Football Federation of Macedonia announced that the competition was abandoned due to the increasing number of COVID-19 cases in North Macedonia.

 Competition calendar

 First round

 The draw was held on 9 August 2019.
+The finalists from the previous season (Akademija Pandev and Makedonija G.P. received byes.